schoeberl/librelane/docs/source/contributors/docs.md

 ## Introduction

-Documentation plays an important role in OpenLane.
+Documentation plays an important role in LibreLane.
 Good documentation should cover as much information as possible, while staying readable, up-to-date and clean.